sanjanb/machine-learning/learn/day74-polynomial-logistic-regression/README.md

 Standard **Logistic Regression** is a linear classifier, meaning it assumes the data can be separated by a straight line (or hyperplane in higher dimensions).
 When data is **non-linear**, a standard model will perform poorly.

 ### 1. The Concept: Nonlinear Logistic Regression
 If your data has a circular or complex boundary, a straight line will result in many misclassifications.
-To fix this, you can use **Polynomial Features** to transform the data into a higher-dimensional space where a linear boundary *can* separate it [[01:23](http://www.youtube.com/watch?v=WnBYW_DX3sM&t=83)].
+To fix this, you can use **Polynomial Features** to transform the data into a higher-dimensional space where a linear boundary *can* separate it.

 ### 2. How Polynomial Features Work